uma-pi1/pi1-docker/README.md

 ### Using a Jupyter Notebook

-Open a browser and enter [http://localhost:8887/8/9](http://localhost:8888), depending on whether you are opening the pySpark notebook (LSDM, 8887), the ML/DL notebook (8888), or the PI2 C notebook (8889).
+Open a browser and enter [http://localhost:8889](http://localhost:8889) to open JupyterLab.

 ### Transfer Between Host and Notebook